drinkcoffee/drinkcoffee.github.io/experience.md

 # Ethereum Engineering Group Meet-up (December 2017 to Present): Organiser & Speaker
 The [Ethereum Engineering Group Meet-up](https://www.meetup.com/ethereum-engineering/) is a group that meets via Zoom each week or two.
 We have speakers from all over the world who deliver talks on Solidity, the Ethereum platform, cryptography, crosschain & bridges, applications, law, social aspects of blockchain, and much more.
 All talks are recorded and appear on [YouTube](https://www.youtube.com/channel/UC2iGGbbKzS2hYwcZ9xBS-6A).
 Talks commonly have hundreds to thousands of views, with the [most viewed talk](https://www.youtube.com/watch?v=RxL_1AfV7N4) currently having 50K views.
 I am the driving force behind the group, and have personally delivered more than a dozen talks.
+For more information see my meetup [project page](../projects/meetup).

 # Digital Finance Cooperative Research Centre (July 2022 – April 2023): Advisor